top of page

 Strictly speaking, the Route of 1000 Kasbahs is a 143-kilometre stretch of road that connects Ouarzazate and Goulmina.
 But it is more commonly used to describe a network of scenic roads that lead through landscapes dotted with ancient fortresses and traditional Amazigh villages to the east of Ouarzazate

 While it still remains off the beaten tourist track, the Route of 1000 Kasbahs is rapidly gaining in popularity amongst self-driving tourists in Morocco.
-Compared to the bustling city of Marrakech, it’s an opportunity to experience a different side of the country and places where traditional life still beats at a leisurely pace.
+Compared to the bustling city of Marrakech, it’s an opportunity to experience a different side of the country and places where traditional life still holds strong.

 If you're renting a car in Morocco to explore the Route of 1000 Kasbahs, I recommend you do so through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.